naveen72/JBoss-EAP-Docker-image/README.md

         $ docker run -P -it -e JBOSS_USER=jbossadmin -e JBOSS_PASSWORD=jboss@min1 ebstest-eap bash

 You can run the container with the following command:

 		$ docker run -P -d -t eap632

 This will run the eap632 container and automatically start an EAP instance.

+You can connect to the running container using:

+        $ docker exec -it <<container-id>> bash

 You can confirm that the container is running with the ps command: